John Graham (Australian politician): 2018–2023: Shadow Ministry roles and Legislative Council leadership

 After Michael Daley replaced Foley as Leader in 2018, Graham was appointed to the shadow ministry in the role of Shadow Minister for Forestry, Gaming and Racing, Night Time Economy and Music, Tourism and Major Events.

 After the 2019 election, Jodi McKay replaced Daley as Leader.
 Graham was appointed as Shadow Minister for Roads, Night Time Economy and Music in her frontbench.
 He retained these positions in the Shadow Ministry of Chris Minns when that was constituted in 2021.
 He was also appointed as deputy leader of the opposition in the Legislative Council and Shadow Special Minister of State at this time.

 Following the resignation of Walt Secord from the frontbench in 2022, Graham added the portfolios of Arts and the North Coast to his existing Shadow Ministries.

 2025: Minister for Transport

 In February 2025, Graham was appointed as NSW Transport Minister following Transport Minister Jo Haylen's resignation.

 In March 2025, Graham moved into the transport portfolio full-time, his roads portfolio moved to Jenny Aitchison, and the jobs and tourism portfolio went to Steve Kamper.

+In May 2026, Graham was suspended from the Legislative Council for one day.